Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 61: 12/6/25: Did Graphs And Recursion
 Getting pretty good but still not there.
 Today I did one question so far.
 Have a headache.

+## Day 62: 12/7/25: Doing Nothing But DP today
+Started doing DP today.
+Going to do nothign but DP today and see how far I can get

+Started off with counting stairs